-- sign an agreement permitting electronic archival, publication and distribution on the school's website.
+- sign an agreement permitting electronic archival, publication and distribution on the School's website.

-If you choose not to publish your thesis through Hanken, you are still expected to provide 40 copies to the school at least 10 days before the public defence.
+If you choose not to publish your thesis through Hanken, you are still expected to provide 40 copies to the School at least 10 days before the public defence.

 How to get your dissertation published

-Note that it is the doctoral student’s obligation to proof read and correct the manuscript throughout the whole publishing process.
+Note that it is the doctoral student’s obligation to proofread and correct the manuscript throughout the whole publishing process.

-Before you submit your thesis manuscript for pre-examination
+1. Before you submit your thesis manuscript for pre-examination

-In manuscripts written in programs such as Scientific Workplace or LaTeX the template is only used for the title page and the preface.
+In manuscripts written in programs such as Scientific Workplace or LaTeX, the template is only used for the title page and the preface.
 For other parts, please follow these instructions:

 - Ask for the co-authors’ approval if you are including any co-authored articles.

-When you apply for permission for public examination
+2. When you apply for permission for public examination

 - the manuscript in Word or PDF

-- a signed publication agreement in duplicate (you get the original from the publication secretary)
+- a signed publication agreement in duplicate

 - information about the public defence (time, place)

-- the back cover text as a Word file (appr.
-400 words)
+- the back cover text as a Word file, appr.
+400 words

-- your invoice address for additional copies and corrections
+- your invoice address for additional copies and corrections.

-The first proof version will be sent to you by email and we expect you to proof read it as soon as possible.
+The first proof version will be sent to you by email and we expect you to proofread it as soon as possible.
 The first proof version that the printing house produces is paid by Hanken.
 After this point, the doctoral student will be charged for all corrections and additional proofs made.
 All color printing needed is also paid by the doctoral student.

 Smaller corrections that do not affect page numbering can be sent to the printing house and the publication secretary in an email.
-Bigger corrections should be done in the original manuscript (Word) and listed in the email with reference to the page numbers.
+Extensive corrections should be done in the original manuscript (Word) and listed in the email with reference to the page numbers.

 The electronic version is made available also in DHanken ten days before the public defence.

-Why open access?
+Why publish open access?

-- OA gives increased visibility, which leads to more downloads, more reads, more citations and more impact
+- OA gives increased visibility, which leads to more downloads, more reads, more citations and more impact.

 - Research funders require research results to be publicly available.